reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/Add-AssetToGroup.md

 ```

 ### -NewChildGroup
-new child device group asset
+New child device group to be added to the group as an asset

 ```yaml
 Type: Object[]